Topsfield, Massachusetts: Smith Family Homestead

 Located approximately 2 miles from downtown Topsfield, the Smith Family Homestead was home to five generations of the Smith family who are ascendants of the Prophet Joseph Smith, an important figure in the Latter-day Saint movement.
 Four members of the prophet's family lived in the house, dating as far back as 1693.
 Robert Smith, the first in the family to live in Topsfield, came to America and purchased 208 acres of land located in both Topsfield and the nearby township of Boxford.
 Samuel Smith (I) built what would become known as the Smith Family Homestead following his father's death, while becoming a prominent figure in the area.
 His son, Samuel Smith (II) also influenced local politics and was heavily involved in the First Provincial Congress in Concord in both 1774 and 1775.
 Following the death of Samuel Smith (II) in 1785, Asael Smith, grandfather of Prophet Joseph Smith, took control of the homestead.
-In 1771, Asael Smith’s wife Mary gave birth to Joseph Smith Sr, the father of prophet Joseph Smith.
+In 1771, Asael Smith's wife Mary gave birth to Joseph Smith Sr, the father of prophet Joseph Smith.
 In 1875, the house originally built on the property was replaced by a more modern estate.
 In October 2005, a marker was placed in front of the house by the Mormon Historic Sites Foundation and the Topsfield Historical Society commemorating the lives of the Smith family and the presence they previously had on the property.
 The house is privately owned and not open for tours, but large groups are regularly seen visiting the property and commemorating the prominent figures of the Latter-day Saint society.

 Annual events

 Topsfield residents have traditionally celebrated Memorial Day with a parade through the center of town to honor Topsfield's living veterans and those who have died in service of the county.
 Topsfield residents served in the Revolutionary War, the Civil War, the Spanish–American War and all of the wars of the twentieth century.
 A memorial to Topsfield's veterans is on the common.

 Summer begins in Topsfield with the Topsfield Historical Society's Strawberry Festival in early June.
 Bowls of fresh strawberries, whipped cream and piles of shortcakes are served by volunteer members to the attendees.
 This can be the first introduction to small-town life for Topsfield newcomers—all the local groups such as the Garden Clubs, the Friends of the Library, and the Newcomers Club, among many others, are available to explain their activities and invite new members.
 Old-timers look forward to live music, displays of arts and crafts, and the latest donations to the Friends of the Library book sale.

-On August 22, 2024 the Topsfield Pirates defeated the Blue Jays 7-6 to win the Men’s Softball Title ending a 18 year drought.
+On August 22, 2024, the Topsfield Pirates defeated the Blue Jays 7–6 to win the Men's Softball Title ending an 18-year drought.